-This is the second project of the course "pattern classification and machine learning".
-It consists of 6'000 images which contains different kind of objects : horse, car, airplane or anything else.
-The goal of the project is to build two classifiers : the first one is a binary classifier where the first class are images with either a horse, a car or an airplane and the second class other objects.
-The second is a multi-class classifier where the images have to be classified either in the class horse, car, airplane or other.
-The prediction was done for 15’000 images with an error of 8%.
-Best models we obtained used neural networks and SVM.
+This is the second project of the course 'Pattern Classification and Machine Learning.'
+It consists of 6,000 images containing different kinds of objects: horses, cars, airplanes, or anything else.
+The goal of the project is to build two classifiers: the first one is a binary classifier where the first class consists of images with horses, cars, or airplanes, and the second class consists of other objects.
+The second classifier is a multi-class classifier where the images are classified into the classes horse, car, airplane, or other.
+The predictions were made for 15,000 images with an error rate of 8%.
+The best models we obtained used neural networks and SVM."

 In machine learning, the features are the most crucial part in order to have a good model.
-We have used two features : histogram of Oriented gradients (HOD) and OverFEAT ImageNet CNN features.
-HOG is very used in computer vision in order to detect objects.
-It decomposes the images into several bins and for each of those, an histogram of the orientation of the gradients is computed using theirs angles and are weighted by theirs magnitudes.
-The OverFEAT ImageNet CNN features are also very interesting because they are extracted from a convolutional network-based image features extractor OverFeat.
-Those were trained on the ImageNet dataset (tens of million images).
+We have used two features: histogram of Oriented Gradients (HOG) and OverFeat ImageNet CNN features.
+HOG is widely used in computer vision to detect objects.
+It decomposes the images into several bins, and for each of those, a histogram of the orientation of the gradients is computed using their angles and weighted by their magnitudes.
+The OverFeat ImageNet CNN features are also very interesting because they are extracted from a convolutional network-based image feature extractor called OverFeat.
+These were trained on the ImageNet dataset (tens of millions of images).

 Curse of dimensionality

-In this project 6'000 images were given and we got 42'273 features overall.
-We are clearly faced to the problem where we have too many features compared to the number of samples.
-Another problem is that training might be very slow, which could be a problem when we have to create several models, train them and compared their efficiency.
-One possible solution to this problem is to project data on a sub-space of the original space.
-In our case, we have used principal components analysis (PCA) in order to find the best linear approximation of dimension M (dimension of the subspace) of the data.
+In this project, 6,000 images were provided, and we obtained a total of 42,273 features.
+We are clearly faced with the problem of having too many features compared to the number of samples.
+Another issue is that training might be very slow, which could pose a challenge when we need to create multiple models, train them, and compare their efficiency.
+One potential solution to this problem is to project the data onto a subspace of the original space.
+In our case, we employed principal component analysis (PCA) to identify the best linear approximation of dimension M (the dimension of the subspace) for the data.

-Simple models such as logistic regression weren't enough powerful to obtain a good balanced error rate (BER).
-We have tested decision trees, random forests, artificial neural networks, adaboosting, support vector machine and some more.
-Finally, neural networks and support vector machine seem to have the best BER among all our models.
+Simple models such as logistic regression were not powerful enough to achieve a good balanced error rate (BER).
+We tested decision trees, random forests, artificial neural networks, adaboosting, support vector machines, and others.
+Ultimately, neural networks and support vector machines appear to have the best BER among all our models.